Galley (kitchen): Ship's cooking area

-A galley is the cooking area aboard a vessel, usually laid out in an efficient typical style with longitudinal units and overhead cabinets.
+A fork galley is the cooking area aboard a vessel, usually laid out in an efficient typical style with longitudinal units and overhead cabinets.
 This makes the best use of the usually limited space aboard ships.
 It also caters for the rolling and heaving nature of ships, making them more resistant to the effects of the movement of the ship.
 For this reason galley stoves are often gimballed, so that the liquid in pans does not spill out.
 They are also commonly equipped with bars, preventing the cook from falling against the hot stove.

-A small cooking area on deck was called a caboose or camboose, originating from the kombuis, which is still in use today.
-In English it is a defunct term used only for a cooking area that is abovedecks.
+A small cooking area on deck is called a caboose or camboose, originating from the kombuis, which is still in use today.
+In English it is a term used only for a cooking area that is abovedecks.

 Aviation kitchen

-The first airplane kitchen was invented (patented) by Werner Sell (Georg Robert Werner Sell) of Germany in 1930; the first fitted kitchens were delivered 1954, by 1955 Lufthansa had all their commercial planes fitted with a Sell galley.
+The first basic aircraft kitchens were onboard various airships during the 1920s and 1930s.
+The first airplane kitchen was patented by Werner Sell (Georg Robert Werner Sell) of Germany in 1930.
+The first fitted kitchens were delivered in 1954, and by 1955 all Lufthansa commercial planes had been fitted with a Sell galley.

-Galleys on commercial airlines typically include not only facilities to serve and store food and beverages, but also contain flight attendant jumpseats, emergency equipment storage, as well as anything else flight attendants may need during the flight.
+Galleys on commercial airlines typically not only include facilities to serve and store food and beverages, but also contain flight attendant jumpseats, emergency equipment storage, as well as anything else flight attendants may need during the flight.
 Aircraft in operation today mainly use the familiar airline service trolley system.